EdwinRodger/MyArchives/README.md

 Don't want to download the code?
 No worries!

-If you have [git](https://git-scm.com/) installed on your device, you can clone the github repository by copying and pasteing the command below into your terminal -
+If you have [git](https://git-scm.com/) installed on your device, you can clone the github repository by running the command below into your terminal -

 ```git
 git clone https://github.com/EdwinRodger/MyArchives.git